-I am purchasing a newly constructed duplex in Harlech and my solicitor is informing me that she has to the bank to reveal incentives from the builder.
-I am nearing the developer’s deadline to sign contracts and my preference is not to prolong the conveyancing.
-Is my lawyer right?
+I am buying a new build flat in Harlech and my lawyer is informing me that she has to the bank to reveal incentives from the seller.
+I am on a tight deadline to exchange contracts and I have no desire to prolong deal. is my lawyer playing by the book?

-You should not exchange unless you have been advised to do so by your property lawyer.
-A precondition to being on a lender panel is to comply with the UK Finance Lenders’ Handbook specifications.
+You should not exchange unless you have been advised to do so by your solicitor.
+A precondition to being on a bank panel is to comply with the UK Finance Lenders’ Handbook conditions.
 The CML Conveyancing Handbook requires that your lawyer have the appropriate Disclosure of Incentive form completed by the developer and accepted by your lender.

 Me and my partner are buying a flat in Harlech.
 I might seem paranoid but how we can trust a conveyancer?
 At some point we have to send our life savings into their account.
 What protection do we have from them run away with our money?

 Be assured that all money in a Solicitors client account is 100% safe, and even if your Solicitor ran off with it, the Law Society would reimburse you fully.